Outraged dentists want Coca-Cola 18-can pack with 'mum' and 'bub' removed from shelves

 * Woolworths Australia won't be selling Coca-Cola No Sugar

-“It’s highly irresponsible to think Coke would encourage mothers to share Coke with their babies.
+“It’s highly irresponsible to think Coke would encourage mothers to share Coke with their babies,” Beaglehole said.

 “It is never OK to give your baby Coke, not even as a treat.”